linz04/PWN-Writeup/SEECTF/pokemonbattle/README.md

 0x555555558150 (batler) -> (any_address) -> (win())
 ```

+To do our goal before it will write many input and its too complicated.
+So change our goal to overwrite the return address of **Battle()**

 So we need an address which contain address of win().
 Because the PIE was enabled we need find the value near the addres of win.
 Luckily we have one.\
 ![pokemon](images/pokemon3.png)
 Now how to overwrite the vtable?
 We only have one time formatstring.
 And the formatstring is in **BSS** not in stack, so we cant use technique like usual.\